Mallik-G/Machine-Learning-Class/README.md

 # Machine-Learning-Class

-Machine Learning class labs and assignments
+Labs and assignments of Machine Learning class in CUSP NYU 2016 spring semester.